I love tiny dogs and even own one! These fun and affectionate pups are perfect for small spaces and busy schedules.

 Pocket Poms have been the quintessential sidekick for royalty, scholars, and artists alike for decades.
-They are overall a sturdy and healthy breed, well known for the ruff of fur on their neck and puffy curved up tail.
+They are a sturdy and healthy breed overall, and they are well-known for the ruff of fur on their neck and puffy curved-up tail.
 These perky and active cuties make lively pals who are content to live in busy cities or quiet suburbs.

 The clever Poodle is a fast learner who loves to be the center of attention.
-They form strong bonds with their owners and dislike being left alone, so big families and consistent stimulation are a must.
+They form strong bonds with their owners and dislike being left alone, so big families and consistent stimulation are important.

 The smaller breed of poodles require less physical exercise and are sometimes even a little nervous; they enjoy quality time sitting on laps and simple games.
-The low-allergen coat of the Poodle, combined with their lack of shedding, make these dogs ideal for small apartments or sensitive owners.
+Their low-allergen coats combined with their lack of shedding make these dogs ideal for small apartments or sensitive owners.

 To keep their curly coats clean and manageable, Poodles require frequent grooming.
-These mischievous little companions are highly adaptable to most environments and will be eager to please any new owner.
+These mischievous little companions are highly adaptable to most environments and eager to please any new owner.

 A toy Bichon Frise is a sweet and playful ball of fluff and an ideal pet for any family.
 They are typically gentle and good with kids and other dogs in the home.
 This even-tempered pup shares common ancestors with the Maltese and Poodle, and while the Bichon Frise is an agile breed, this small dog doesn't need much room for daily exercise.
 Their puffy appearance is from their double coat, which is hypoallergenic but requires grooming on a regular basis.

-These sporty companions are were once a favorite of British royalty, and it's easy to see why with their hallmark wide eyes and sweet face.
-Their beautiful silky coats come in four different colors: Blenheim, Tricolor, Black and Tan, and Ruby, and they require a moderate amount of grooming to keep their regal appearance.
+These sporty companions are were once a favorite of British royalty, and it's easy to see why with their hallmark wide eyes and sweet faces.
+Their beautiful, silky coats come in four different colors: Blenheim, tricolor, black and tan, and ruby, and they require a moderate amount of grooming to maintain their regal appearance.

-King Charles Spaniels are even-tempered and highly adaptable to the lifestyle of their owners, taking well to both lazy couch days and the active outdoors.
+King Charles Spaniels are even-tempered and highly adaptable to the lifestyles of their owners, taking well to both lazy couch days and active outdoor time.
 Because of their spaniel heritage, it's not unlikely to catch them preoccupied with chasing squirrels or birds in the yard.

-These sassy little dogs can be high-strung and territorial but are very loyal and with proper reinforcement, can be friendly and affectionate.
-Because of their tiny, fragile stature, Chihuahuas are not the ideal pet for a family with small children, but otherwise, they are ideal city pets and love spending time with their owners.
-They fit nicely on a lap or into a tote bag and they don't like to be left out!
+These sassy little dogs can be high-strung and territorial but are very loyal, and with proper reinforcement, they can be friendly and affectionate.
+Because of their tiny, fragile stature, Chihuahuas are not the ideal pet for a family with small children, but otherwise, they make great city pets and love spending time with their owners.
+They fit nicely on a lap or into a tote bag, and they don't like to be left out!